 Update: This 2011 blog-post began with reading Complexities: Beyond Nature and Nurture, a book that was supposed to be a popularizing anthropology hit but flopped.
 I then reviewed the other failed attempts from 1996-2011.
 For the most part, efforts to find public relevance have continued to sputter, see Purpose of Living Anthropologically.
 For a 2021 attempt to outline the complexities of anthropological relevance, see the lecture on “Anthropology for the Future” based on Anthropology: Why It Matters:

 In 2011, I began reading Complexities: Beyond Nature and Nurture.
-The book is a result of a Wenner-Gren Foundation conference, edited by Susan McKinnon and Sydel Silverman, and features some of anthropology’s heavy-hitters.
+The book was a result of a Wenner-Gren Foundation conference, edited by Susan McKinnon and Sydel Silverman, and featured some of anthropology’s heavy-hitters.
 Although the authors expected a hit, what they got was anthro-flop-ology.
 From the preface:

 I wish that had happened.
 I fear instead this was a case of Anthro-Flop, when anthropologists try to get together, talk to the public, be heard, but it just does not happen.
 I analyze several examples below.
 I like a lot of this material–I’ve found it useful to think about and teach, and find much of value.
 I am not criticizing these efforts, but trying to learn lessons for public intervention.